jedrzejme/DynamicDNSUsingCloudflare/readme.md

 * [Git management](https://desktop.github.com/)

 ## Using Python to run Dynamic DNS using Cloudflare
-1) Install python and git
+1) Install Python and Git
 2) Clone this repository and enter its directory:
 ```
 git clone https://github.com/jedrzejme/DynamicDNSUsingCloudflare.git